Free 50-point store self-assessment

 Who this is not for

-• Enterprises (200+ employees) with procurement teams
+• Large enterprise retailers with dedicated procurement teams

 The Checklist (preview — all 50 questions visible)

-1. Business Foundations
+1. Store Foundations

 • 2.Leadership has agreed AI automation is a priority for the next 6 months.